liip/sheriff/README.md

 - This idea and code has been created partially during a [Liip](https://liip.ch) hackday.
 - Thanks to [@basgys](https://github.com/basgys) for reviews & improvements.

+## Related projects

+[mweibel/php-to-go](https://github.com/mweibel/php-to-go) is a code generator translating PHP models (using [JMS serializer](https://jmsyst.com/libs/serializer)) to Go structs with sheriff tags.
+The two projects were initially developed together and just recently php-to-go has been split out and published too.